coda/packs-sdk/docs/guides/advanced/schemas.md

 ### Properties

 The individual properties of the object are defined using the `properties` field of the schema.
-It contains a set of key value/pairs, where the key is the names of the property and the value is a schema describing the property.
+It contains a set of key value/pairs, where the key is the name of the property and the value is a schema describing the property.

 ```ts
 let PersonSchema = coda.makeObjectSchema({